 - A person diagnosed with cancer requests leave for radiation or chemotherapy treatment.

-- A person with deafness requests a sign language interpreter for a job interview.
+- A person who is deaf requests a sign language interpreter for a job interview.

-- A person whose medication causes extreme grogginess in the morning requests to work a modified schedule.
+- A person whose medication causes extreme grogginess requests to work a modified schedule.

-- A person with blindness requests someone to read information posted on a bulletin board.
+- A person who is blind requests someone to read information posted on a bulletin board.

 - A person with migraine headaches requests to turn off overhead lights.

-- A person who uses a wheelchair requests installation of a ramp into the building and grab bars in the restroom.
+- A person using a wheelchair asks for installation of a ramp into the building or grab bars in the restroom.

 You are not entitled to an accommodation that would cause an undue hardship for your employer.
 An undue hardship is when the requested accommodation would result in significant difficulty or expense, based on your employer’s resources and the operation of the business.

 You must request a reasonable accommodation in order to have one.
 Follow the policy in your employee handbook explaining how to make the request.
 If there is none:

 - State that you are a person with a disability.